Shennong Bencaojing: Content

 The second volume is devoted to 120 therapeutic substances intended to treat the sick, but have toxic, or potentially toxic properties of varying degrees.
 In this category are ginger, peonies and cucumber.
 The substances of this group are described as "human", "commoner", or "middle herbs" (中品).

 In the last volume there are 125 entries corresponding to substances which have a strong or violent action on physiological functions and are often poisonous.
-Rhubarb, different pitted fruits and peaches are among those featured.
+Rhubarb root, and the kernel of apricot (xing ren) and kernel of peach (tao ren) are among those featured.
 These herbs are referred to as "low herbs" (下品).